no-src/gofs/README.md

 English | [简体中文](README-CN.md)

-A file synchronization tool out of the box based on golang.
+A cross-platform file synchronization tool out of the box based on golang.

 ## Installation